 getting the best outcome can result in a consent being processed beyond the statutory timeframe.
 Examples of where this can occur include where officers seek to ensure the decision and consent conditions are workable and understood by the applicant before issuing the decision.
-Where the applicant has not agreed to an extension of time, this process of providing draft conditions to the applicant and checking their understanding can impact on compliance with the statutory timeframe
+Where the applicant has not agreed to an extension of time, this process of providing draft conditions to the applicant and checking their the applicant and checking their understanding can impact on compliance with the statutory timeframe